 The track is a completely different beast to anything else on the Formula 1 calendar.
 Iconic corners just roll off the tongue: Casino Square, Loews, Tabac, Swimming Pool – all are well-known turns on one of the most thrilling pieces of tarmac on the sport’s calendar.

-The list of winners reads like the ultimate roll call of Formula 1: Ayrton Senna is the outright record holder with six wins (including five in a row from 1989-1993), while Graham Hill and Michael Schumacher claimed five wins apiece.
+The list of winners reads like the ultimate roll call of Formula 1: Ayrton Senna is the outright record holder with six wins (including five in a row from 1989-1993), while Graham Hill and Michael Schumacher have five wins apiece.

 The Form Guide